 Lulworth Cove to Durdle Door Walk

 I read that the Jurassic Coast walk from Lulworth Cove to Durdle Door was easy and one of the most beautiful in Britain.
 I am not sure I fully agree.
 The hike was scenic but not sure I can say it was easy.
-The first bit of the hike to Durdle Door was steep!
-(Not anything like Breakneck Ridge though!)
-They did a great job with the path.
-It wasn’t paved but had stones laid almost like bricks which definitely made it easier.
-Once you get past that first big hill, it’s a relatively easy hike.
+It is definitely one of those things you must do.

 As I was climbing that first hill I was wondering if we would see the Durdle Door once we got to the top, but no. The coastal view was still beautiful and the path started a gentle decline.
 We were talking and just enjoying walking along the Jurassic Coast until we noticed a herd of cattle in front of us.
 At first, I wasn’t sure if the cows were on our path or if the path curved around them.